AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-sync-for-a-custom-entity.md

 ---
 # Enable Sync for a Custom Entity {#enable-sync-for-a-custom-entity}

-If you need custom entity data from Dynamics to be available in Marketo, here's how to enable the sync for it:
+If you need custom entity data from Dynamics to be available in Marketo, here's how to enable the sync for it.

 >[!NOTE]
 >